The

 Note for Beginners; And, Some Points for Everyone

 There's nothing in this material that precludes a beginner from using it to full effect.
-You must know how to play the instrument in at least a fundamental way; meaning that you should know at least how to play some chords, and scales or figures, somewhere on the neck.
+You at least must know how to play the instrument in a fundamental way.
+Just one step beyond only fretting and picking basics, you should be confident enough to play through some figures and scales, or chords, across the neck; while being able to absorb the music that you're playing, along with the technique on the frets and strings.

 The diagrams alone do provide an outstanding way to feel comfortable playing (what you want); in any position, and all along the neck.
-Any player can simply keep them handy, and take out anything they may visualize there while exercising or playing — even if you only use them to "free up mental resources" and/or illuminate something new.
-Perhaps obviously also, they do outline the scale, and all of the chords and modes along the whole neck; and so you can use them simply to learn and finger the scale; and arpeggios, chords, etc., all over the whole neck.
+Any player can simply keep them handy, and take out anything they may visualize there while exercising or playing — even if you only use them to "free up mental resources"; or illuminate something new.
+Obviously also, you use them simply to learn and finger the scale; and arpeggios, chords, etc., all over the whole neck.

-Our complete method then breaks everything down to the musical rudiments; that give you orientations all over these diagrams, in all chords and keys.
-That is an excellent tool to learn; and also should be within reach, with a little study and exercise on your own.
-It will cover all of the musical components, and will provide what you need to understand how to feel oriented at any position, in any chord (or mode); and, be able to re-orient through changes, and movements; while eventually "rising above" the charts, with confidence on the fretboard.
+Our breakdown will give you orientations all over these diagrams; in all chords and keys.
+It will provide what you need to understand how to feel oriented at any position, in any chord (or mode); and also be able to re-orient through changes, and movements; while eventually "rising above" the charts, with confidence on the fretboard.

-👉 If you do consider yourself a beginner, then as we've said, you will need to bring in some music and/or exercises to play (and the method does provide some suggestions).
-And you should learn the scale well, and also become comfortable playing the scale across the neck, through all seven shapes that we'll cover in more detail in this introduction.
-But: the scale is not music; and so there is something more to take away.
-We all do learn scales, there is no doubt about that; and we learn them well; and we learn just how it is laid out all over the fretboard too; and we can simply play through the scale with comfort in any position.
-But, if you consider that looking at a diagram, you'd be able to see that the next note is over on the next string with your first finger; then, there is no "anchor" bubble on the diagram: no bubble is more "important" than any other; and any note may be the most "important" one at any given time.
-Our method is going to provide what you need so in the end, you will feel comfortable enough to see the scale or the chord that may be "important" underneath whatever you've just played.
+👉 If you do consider yourself a beginner, then you should learn the scale well, and also become comfortable playing the scale across the neck.
+We all do learn scales, there is no doubt about that; and we learn them well; and we can simply play through the scale with comfort in any position.
+But, if you consider looking at a diagram: then while you'll be able to see that the next note is over on the next string with your first finger, still, there is no "anchor" marker on the diagram no marker is more "important" than any other; and any note may be the most "important" one at any given time.
+In the end, you will feel comfortable enough to see the scale or the chord that may be "important", underneath whatever you've just played.

-🎵 At the same time, we also don't provide a true fundamental music background; so you should also be able to become familiar with the scale's musical construction.
-That implies that you should understand "what are" intervals, chords, arpeggios, and scales, from a musical point of view; and then be able to fret those by looking for the musical figures, and not just stopping at the markers on the charts.
+🎵 Since we also don't provide a true fundamental music background, you should also be able to become familiar with the scale's musical construction.
+That only implies that you should understand "what are" intervals, chords, arpeggios, and scales, from a musical point of view; and then be able to fret those by looking for the musical figures, and not just stopping at the markers on the charts.
 You only need to have some grasp of the basics, and then those concepts can grow right along with your familiarity on the neck.

-We'll repeat that merely fingering the scales confidently is not the full musical end.
-You do need good familiarity with the scale and chords for orientations; and so you should understand that having confidence with those is one important goal.
-But the musical outcome is the true goal: to develop confidence and orientation on the neck, to play the very varied music.
-Our method is also not one that would try to bring you to the music from the shapes: the shapes are just a toolkit for the fretboard: and any music.
-But rest assured that everything can come together in its' own way; and there is nothing "wrong" with studying, or even composing the music with the fretboard in hand, so long as shapes are not where you stop.
-(You'll also see that the music is essential to getting freedom through the charts; and not feeling boxed into scales and chords.)
-Our method will bring you all the way to the musical end; and it is not hard, and also is applicable for a beginner.
+You do need good familiarity with the scale and chords for orientations; and that's because fundamentally, some scale, or at least chords, forms the "scaffolding" that links one place to another.
+So having confidence with those is one important objective.
+The true goal of the musical outcome is then to develop confidence with orientation on the neck.
+You want orientation on the neck, in order to play the very varied music.
+Our method is not one that would try to bring you to the music from the shapes: the shapes are just a toolkit for the fretboard: and, any music.
+Rest assured that everything can come together in its' own way; and there is nothing "wrong" with studying, or even composing the music with the fretboard in hand, so long as shapes are not where you stop.
+You'll also see that the music is essential to getting the freedom through the charts; and not feeling "boxed into" shapes.

 Be sure you understand how to read the diagrams.
-The numbers on the markers are the degrees of the scale — meaning the notes of the scale, and not fingerings — and so the number 1 is the root note of the scale.
+The numbers on the markers are the degrees of the scale — meaning the notes of the scale; and are not fingerings.
+So the number 1 is the root note of the scale.
 Remember also that the diagrams include a duplicated unison scale tone, between the B and G strings.
-The preferred fingering is based on the stretch described below (the first choice is the tone with no stretch — illustrated with a visual shift).
+(The "preferred" fingering is based on the stretch, described below: the first choice is the tone with no stretch — and is illustrated with a visual shift.)

 Exercising Can Be Easy

-Can you play exercises in one of those position diagrams per day?
-If so, then in only seven days you'd reinforce the complete Major and Minor scales up and down the whole neck! 😊 (Practice a bit with one diagram per day; and spend time in both major figures, and minor figures.
-Even end by connecting and moving between the previous one.
-And you can note that "Mode 6" of the Diatonic scale is the Minor scale — and Mode 1 is the Major scale.)
+There are a total of seven Diatonic "position shapes" like the one to the left.
+Can you play exercises in one of those diagrams per day?
+In only seven days, you'd reinforce the complete Major and Minor scales up and down the whole neck! 😊 (Practice a bit with one diagram per day; and spend time in both major figures, and minor figures.
+Even end by connecting and moving between the previous one.)

 Modes and Scales